October 2, 2024 · 17 mins read

 Read More:: Is a 750 Credit Score Good?

 Is credit card against FD good?
-For a Credit Cards issued against fixed deposits the two concepts are brought together- that of a credit card and a fixed deposit.
+For a credit card issued against fixed deposits, the two concepts are brought together- that of a credit card and a fixed deposit.
 Normally, a credit card does not require a deposit because it works on the principle of debt and borrowing.
-However, sometimes, credit cards are issued against fixed deposits by pledging the fixed deposit as a collateral.
+However, sometimes, credit cards are issued are called CC against FD by pledging the fixed deposit as collateral.
 This hybrid method allows users the flexibility of having a credit card with the security of a fixed deposit.
 It is known as a secured credit card and minimizes the risk factors associated with an unsecured type of credit card.
-This is a very popular method of acquiring a credit card and its benefits are obtained by many people who wish to explore the world of credit cards but have limited credit scores and borrowing reliability.
+This is a very popular method of acquiring a credit card, and its benefits are obtained by many people who wish to explore the world of credit cards but have limited credit scores and borrowing reliability.

 3. Repayment: The cardholder can utilize their credit limit and is expected to make payments like regular cards.
 The only difference is that failure to pay and continuous defaulting will automatically result in the bank covering the outstanding amount from the fixed deposit.